danielfae/Project/README.md

 Finally, I will add a Newsletter subscription using Mailchimp API.

-This will be acomplished independently for a personal proyect without the use of the BeagleBone.
+This will be acomplished independently for a personal project without the use of the BeagleBone.

 Physical Computing